baratgabor/Unity3D-ScriptableObjectPersistor/.github/README.md

 ### Internal identification of ScriptableObjects

-The most important thing to mention is that **instance identification is based on Unity's internal InstanceID** (the ID you can see in the `meta` files, and in the debug mode of the inspector).
+The most important thing to mention is that **instance identification is based on Unity's internal InstanceID**.
 If you use your classes irresponsibly, and this instance ID changes, the persistence system won't be able correlate the saved state with the given instance, and the data will stop being restored.

 But this is the exact same 'gracefulness' Unity itself handles object states with. :D So I suppose you're already familiar with this.